bcgov-nr/action-test-and-analyse/README.md

 After sign up, a token should be available from your project on the [SonarCloud] site.
 Multirepo projects (e.g. backend, frontend) will have multiple projects.
 Click `Administration > Analysis Method > GitHub Actions (tutorial)` to find yours.

 E.g. https://sonarcloud.io/project/configuration?id={<PROJECT>}&analysisMode=GitHubActions

+# Feedback

+Please contribute your ideas!
+[Issues] and [pull requests] are appreciated.

 # Acknowledgements